sebelga/gstore-node-docs/queries/list.md

 BlogPost.list()
         .then((response) => {
             console.log(response.entities);
-            console.log(response.nextPageCursor); // only present if more results });
+            console.log(response.nextPageCursor); // only present if there are more results });

 // with a callback